quicwg/base-drafts/draft-ietf-quic-qpack.md

 representation (see Section 6.2.3 of [RFC7541]) MUST be used.

 The choice to mark that a header field should never be indexed depends on several factors.
-Since QPACK doesn't protect against guessing an entire header field value, short or low-entropy values are more readily recovered by an adversary.
+Since QPACK does not protect against guessing an entire header field value, short or low-entropy values are more readily recovered by an adversary.
 Therefore, an encoder might choose not to index values with low entropy.